Elixir v0.11.0 released

 Since the early days, Elixir took ahold of the compilation process in order to provide a seamless compilation experience.
 Elixir’s ParallelCompiler was introduced even before the first official release, allowing developers to harness all the cores in their computer to compile Elixir code.
 However, once the first release came out, every time you changed any file, the whole project had to be recompiled.

 In the past releases we have improved this process to only compile files that changed and their dependencies.
 For v0.11.0, we have improved this process to be faster and less conservative than the previous version.

 Mix has also improved support for umbrella projects, which are projects that contain multiple OTP applications, essential for building large projects.
-The current release allows sharing of dependencies in between projects and faster and dependency resolution times.
+The current release allows sharing of dependencies between projects and faster and dependency resolution times.

 This release also introduces the new capture operator, which provides a convenient syntax for retrieving functions so they can be passed as arguments:

 Enum.all?([:foo, :bar, :baz], &is_atom/1) #=> true

 Which can also be used for partially applying functions and macros:

 fun = &is_record(&1, Range) fun.(1..3) #=> true